su2804/mm-custom-acquisition/README.md

 ## Parameters

-All parameters are defined at the top of each script under `USER PARAMETERS`:
+All parameters are defined in `acquisition/config.py`:

 | Parameter | Description | Default |
 |---|---|---|